 How to support your EAL (English as an additional language) child

 Parental involvement is effective in supporting all children overall.
-Children progress best if the home language continues to be maintained and developed whilst English is being introduced.
-Children who are immersed in a rich. engaging language and literacy environment in their early years in their home language are much more likely to transfer their language and literacy to their new language successfully.
+Children progress best if their home language continues to be maintained and developed whilst English is being introduced.
+Children who are immersed in a rich, engaging language and literacy environment in their early years in their home language are much more likely to transfer their language and literacy to their new language successfully.

 You may find the document below helpful in helping your child, especially as more time is being spent at home.
 There is useful information for parents including a section on making learning fun, the importance of talk, storytelling and reading aloud.
 It also covers how you can help with homework using your home language.
 You will find that using a home language is not a barrier but can be an asset.